 It's worth noting that, whenever a new IdTech engine is built, the previous one is released under the open-source GNU General Public License, thus continuing id's legacy in Warsow, Nexuiz, Xonotic, Alien Arena, Urban Terror (previously a Quake III: Arena Game Mod) and OpenArena, among others.

 In June 2009, id Software became part of Zenimax Media (who also houses developers Bethesda Game Studios, creators of The Elder Scrolls saga, Tango Gameworks, MachineGames, and others).
 In 2011, id announced that it would no longer be licensing out its idTech engines, though still releasing previous versions.
 Carmack, ever in search of new challenges, is now working for the Occulus Rift project.
+In 2020, it was announced that id Software, as part of Microsoft's acquisition of ZeniMax Media, would become a member of Xbox Game Studios.

 For the record, it's pronounced as one syllable ("ihd", with a short i, not "eye-dee"), after the part of the Freudian psyche that deals with instinct and pleasure-seeking.
 In other words, perfect for a company making games.